Creation/Application Sponsored by

-Perfumer Maurice Roucel of Symrise sees many threads of the lineage of woody materials in Ysamber K (Symrise), the ethylene ketal of isolongifolanone.
-On this day, he and colleague David Apel are smelling blotters of a 20% dilution in alcohol.
+Perfumer Maurice Roucel of Symrise sees many threads of the lineage of woody materials in Ysamber K (Symrise), the ethylene ketal of isolongifolanone.1 On this day, he and colleague David Apel are smelling blotters of a 20% dilution in alcohol.
 “It’s a humid woody note,” says Apel.
 “At the same time it has a very sharp, almost Cedramber (IFF) character to it, too—a sharp, linear woodiness.
 I love it with clary sage and patchouli; those bring out the more natural aspect of the woodiness.”

 This is only an excerpt of the full article that appeared in P&F Magazine.
 The full content is not currently available online.